lmjohns3/theanets/docs/creating.rst

 A recurrent regression model takes the following inputs:

 - ``x``: A three-dimensional array of input data.
-Each element of axis 0 of ``x`` is expected to be one sample in time.
-Each element of axis 1 of ``x`` holds a single data sample.
+Each element of axis 0 of ``x`` is expected to be one moment in time.
+Each element of axis 1 of ``x`` holds a single sample from a batch of data.
 Each element of axis 2 of ``x`` represents the measurements of a particular input variable across all times and all data items.

 - ``targets``: A three-dimensional array of target output data.
-Each element of axis 0 of ``targets`` is expected to be one sample in time.
-Each element of axis 1 of ``targets`` holds a single data sample.
+Each element of axis 0 of ``targets`` is expected to be one moment in time.
+Each element of axis 1 of ``targets`` holds a single sample from a batch of data.
 Each element of axis 2 of ``targets`` represents the measurements of a particular output variable across all times and all data items.

 Classification
 --------------